facebook

 Authors' Instructions

-credit is fraudulent.
-The Reviewing committee and IEREK employees have the authority to reject a paper during its reviewing process, on the basis of the paper being subjected to either minor or major plagiarism.
+IEREK has an unyielding policy regarding plagiarism.
+We believe that copying/taking the ideas and work of other Authors without permission and credit is fraudulent.
+The Reviewing committee and IEREK employees have the authority to reject a paper during its reviewing process, based on the paper being subjected to either minor or major plagiarism.

 Authors must refer to, and abide by, the following instructions in submitting their abstracts/ papers: